outlook313/Neural-networks/README.md

 see our simple neural network file in this repository:<br><br>

-1.The model is created as Sequential() as the layers are created sequentially.
+1. The model is created as Sequential() as the layers are created sequentially.
 First, we add a dense layer with 16 neurons and the shape of the input is passed so that the neural network knows the shape of the input.
 After which, the ReLU activation function is applied.
 We use this function because it generally gives good results.
-We stack another layer with eight neurons and the same activation function.<br>
+We stack another layer with eight neurons and the same activation function.<br><br>
-2.At the end, we use the Flatten function to convert the array to one dimension and then the last dense layer is stacked, where the number of classes should represent the number of neurons (in this case, there would be 10 classes for the MNIST dataset).
-The softmax function is applied in order to get the results as a one-hot encoder, as we have mentioned before.<br>
+2. At the end, we use the Flatten function to convert the array to one dimension and then the last dense layer is stacked, where the number of classes should represent the number of neurons (in this case, there would be 10 classes for the MNIST dataset).
+The softmax function is applied in order to get the results as a one-hot encoder, as we have mentioned before.<br><br>
-3.Compile the model,In order to do that, we use the compile method.<br>
+3. Compile the model,In order to do that, we use the compile method.<br>
 4.We pass the loss function, which is used to calculate the error for the backpropagation process.
 For this problem, we will be using categorial cross-entropy as the loss function, as this is a categorical problem.
 The optimizer used is Adadelta, which performs very well in most situations.
-We establish accuracy as the main metric to be considered in the model.<br>
+We establish accuracy as the main metric to be considered in the model.<br><br>
-5.We are going to use what is called a callback in Keras.
+5. We are going to use what is called a callback in Keras.
 These are called in every epoch during training.
 We will be using the Checkpoint function in order to save our model with the best validation result on every epoch<br>
-6.The function to train this model is called fit().<br>
+6. The function to train this model is called fit().<br>